 10 Tips for Parents After Their Teen is Accepted to College

-At last, the arduous journey that is the college admissions process has reached its conclusion, and after all the stress, the results turned out beautifully—your son or daughter received an acceptance letter and has settled on their first choice school.
+At last, the arduous journey that was the 2021-22 college admissions cycle has reached its conclusion, and after all the stress, the results turned out beautifully—your son or daughter received an acceptance letter and has settled on their first choice school.
 Your deposit check is in the mail and it is now official: your teen has traded in the title of “applicant” for that of “incoming freshman.”
 After that initial sigh of relief, soon-to-be empty nesters (or at least owners of a less-full nest) begin a new journey fraught with its own set of logistical concerns and unavoidable parental anxiety.
 The following blog will cover steps you should take before August to ensure a smooth transition from the family home to the dorm room.
 Topics covered include:

 - Picking your dorm

 - Storage for valuables